projnanda/projnanda/home/nyc.md

 ### What is NANDA?

 **NANDA** stands for **Networked AI Agents in Decentralized Architecture**.
-It's a global research and infrastructure initiative under the Foundation for Agentic Networks (FAN) — a non-profit organization dedicated to building the foundation for the Open Agentic Web.
+It's a global research and infrastructure initiative under the Foundation for Agentic Networks (FAN) â€” a non-profit organization dedicated to building the foundation for the Open Agentic Web.

-If the early Internet connected computers, and the Web connected people, the **Agentic Web will connect autonomous AI agents** — intelligent software entities that can act, learn, and collaborate on behalf of humans and organizations.
+If the early Internet connected computers, and the Web connected people, the **Agentic Web will connect autonomous AI agents** â€” intelligent software entities that can act, learn, and collaborate on behalf of humans and organizations.

 ### Why NANDA Matters